-How to Shop Sustainably - Yes!
-Magazine
+How to Shop Sustainably

 Analysts say that younger shoppers tend to be far more concerned with how their clothes were made than preceding generations—and manufacturers are highly aware of it.
 That’s consumer power, and an increasing number of brands are responding.
 Even companies like H&M and Gucci have made significant efforts to reduce their environmental impact, though they’re still in the minority.
 Online ranking tools like Good on You can highlight various brands’ efforts.

 But some consumers are electing to abandon disposable fashion altogether and are taking advantage of new disruptive business models.
-Online secondhand retailers like Thredup and the RealReal are thriving, as is subscription fashion service Rent the Runway, which was valued at $1 billion earlier this year.
+Online secondhand retailers like Thredup and The RealReal are thriving, as is subscription fashion service Rent the Runway, which was valued at $1 billion earlier this year.

 And then, of course, there are the brick and mortar thrift shops located in most towns and cities.
 Many are packed with inventory and humming with business, given the high turnover rate of clothing today.
 They, too, can be part of a sustainable fashion strategy.